yt-project/yt/doc/source/reference/configuration.rst

    You can tell that your system plugin file is being parsed by watching for a logging message when you import yt.
-Note that both the ``yt load`` and ``iyt`` command line entry points parse the plugin file, so the ``my_plugins.py`` file will be parsed if you enter yt that way.
+Note that both the ``yt load`` and ``iyt`` command line entry points parse the plugin file.

 Local project plugin file